christingoeb/Beleg-12-LowCode/README.md

-# TeChiChri
+# TeChiChri-Shop

 A new Flutter project.

-## Getting Started
+## Information

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Our Flutterflow project to try out low-code.